-I bought another new water purifier from Seychelle USA a few weeks ago called an Advanced Pure Water Straw.
-It’s a full fledged water purifier in straw form, capable of filtering out 99.9999% of viruses and bacteria as wells as 99.99% of Guardia and Cryptosporidium.
+The Seychelle Advanced Pure Water Straw is a full-fledged water purifier in straw form, capable of filtering out 99.9999% of viruses and bacteria as wells as 99.99% of Guardia and Cryptosporidium.
 It has a capacity to filter up to 25 gallons of water, costs $16.95 and weighs almost nothing.

 I’ve taken it on several long hikes to test it out and I really like the way it’s designed.
 Like the Aquamira Frontier Pro, the Seychelle Water Straw has a cap to cover the mouthpiece and prevent “dirty” water from leaking in and making you ill.
 But the cap on the Seychelle is better because it screws shut and is completely waterproof, unlike the Frontier Pro mouthpiece, which is held on by an elastic band, and can get wet if water leaks inside the cap or you drop it in the drink.